Ilona has gardened actively for most of her life and has been a writer and webmaster online since 1998. Homeschooled all

 - Hardscape details: A picket fence, an iron gate, a brick or stone pathway, and a traditional arched arbor can instantly create the feeling of a quaint, old-time garden.
 Benches, flower urns, other garden accessories and structures heighten the sense of style underpinning the plantings.

 - An abundance of plants: "Abundance," "exuberance," and "jumbled" are all words to describe the way the plants fill and overflow the flowerbeds.
 Be sure to use enough of one type of plant to give a full look without a confused look of odds and ends of plants tossed together.
-There is a method to the madness of such places: make drifts of grouped plants in odd number like five or seven.
+There is a method to the madness of such places: make drifts of grouped plants in odd numbers like five or seven.

 - Roses: The planting scheme will benefit from the addition of roses.
 The heritage/heirloom types with many petals or, conversely, the simple single roses, especially.
 Climbing and shrub types give the architectural grace that was seen around these traditional homes.

 - Careful maintenance: Intensively cultivated, regular maintenance of plants, soil and weeding is needed when flowers are grown this way.
 This nostalgic style is a labor of love—the love of the plants!

 This Style Speaks of Simpler Times